FabioPestana/OrangeHRM-TestCaseDesign-Academic-Project/README.md

 ## How to Use

-1. Review ProjetoFinal.pdf for system requirements and specifications
+1. Review Project_Requirements_Specification.pdf for system requirements and specifications
-2. Download Projeto_OrangeHRM-Rumos_Hands_on_Lab.xlsx
+2. Download Project_OrangeHRM-Rumos_Hands_on_Lab.xlsx
 3. Review all 157 test cases with specifications
 4. Check Requirements Traceability Matrix for coverage